 steel spine binding

 One of our fastest and strongest methods of binding together book blocks which need to remain solid and reliably bound together.
-Ideal when ‘weight’ of finished item is not a deciding factor, the steel edging can be camouflaged inside outer wraps or bound on spine covers.
-Available in Orange, Graphite and White.
+The steel edging can be camouflaged inside outer wraps or bound on spine covers.

 sewn with drawn on cover